forest-snow/CMSC828L/Problem Set 2/README.md

 * Don't do weird things with colors (though colored figures are much better; that's also true for as long as you work in CS)

+* If your report is terrible, even if your code is perfect, you will not recieve full credit

 # Code Guidelines

 * You must use Python 3.5 or greater